Robert-W/esri-redux/README.md

 # esri-redux
 > Simple boilerplate demonstrating how to setup a project using React, Redux, Flow (if wanted), and the Esri JavaScript API.
 Demo available at [https://robert-w.github.io/esri-redux/](https://robert-w.github.io/esri-redux/).
 For the example without Flow, checkout the [`master-noflow`](https://github.com/Robert-W/esri-redux/tree/master-noflow) branch in this repository.
+For the example with Webpack, see [webpack](https://github.com/Robert-W/esri-redux/tree/webpack).

 ### Getting started
 This project requires [Node.js](https://nodejs.org/en/)